BrentSeidel/Sim-CPU/src/pdp11/README.md

 * PDP-11/05, 10
 * PDP-11/15, 20

+PDP-11/34 and PDP-11/35, 40 are currently under consideration and may be implemented at some point in the future.

 The following devices have been implemented enough to work with RT-11 (more work may be needed for other operating systems):
 * DL11 - Serial line interface.
 * KW11 - Line time clock.
+* MT11 - Magnetic tape controller
+* PC11 - Paper tape reader/punch controller.
 * RK11 - Disk controller for RK05 drives.
 * RK611 - Disk controller for RK06/RK07 (only RK07 implemented) drives.
-* PC11 - Paper tape reader/punch controller.

 At one point I owned the PDP-11/10 below.
 It had 2 RK05 drives and 1 RK05F.
 It also had 16Kwords of magnetic code memory.
 The terminal in